ahitrin/SiebenApp/doc/adr/0006-do-not-use-regex-from-user-input.md

 ## Decision

-We *should not* allow to enter user-defined regular expressions in Sieben.
+We *should not* allow entering user-defined regular expressions in Sieben.
 Only substring-based logic must be allowed.

 ## Consequences